D-WIS/DDHub-Semantic-Interoperability/docs/vocabulary_development/auto-generated/md/DWISvocabulary.md

   - ProviderName
     - Type: string
     - Description:
-- Specialization:
+- Description:
-- Description: A data analysis service company is an entity that analyses measured data and provide new information from these measurements.
+A data analysis service company is an entity that analyses measured data and provide new information from these measurements.
+- Definition set: DataProviders
 - Examples:
-- Definition set: DataProviders
 ## DrillingContractor <!-- NOUN -->
 - Display name: DrillingContractor
 - Parent class: [DataProvider](#DataProvider)